CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/SAP-on-the-Microsoft-Cloud/01-Getting-started.md

 6. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Now you can see Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+1. Now you can see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.

    ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-rg.png?raw=true)